-This guide may also be suitable where the premises adjoin other complexes, although co-operation with the other managers will be necessary as part of an integrated risk assessment for the complex.
+This guide may also be suitable where the premises adjoin other complexes, such as shopping centres, where consultation with the centre managers will be necessary as part of an integrated risk assessment for the complex.

-Also, where you handle and store flammable materials and substances, it will help you to take account of these in your risk assessment and help you to determine the necessary precautions to take to minimise the likelihood of them being involved in a fire.
+Also, where you handle and store flammable materials and substances, this guide will help you take account of these in your risk assessment and help you determine the necessary precautions to take to minimise the likelihood of them being involved in a fire.

-The guide has been written to provide guidance for an appropriate person, to help them to carry out a fire risk assessment in less complex premises.
+It has been written to provide guidance for an appropriate person, to help them to carry out a fire risk assessment in less complex premises.
 If you read the guide and decide that you are unable to apply the guidance, then you should seek expert advice from a competent person.
 More complex premises will probably need to be assessed by a person who has comprehensive training or experience in fire risk assessment.
 However, this guide can be used for multi-occupied buildings to address fire safety issues within their individual occupancies.